PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_Android.md

 ### Tracking social interactions
 *Requires Analytics*

 Social interactions such as likes, shares and comments in various social networks can be tracked as below.
-This again is tracked in a similar way as screen views but _social_ prefix is used when default ``tracker.isPrefixing()`` option is enabled.
+This, again, is tracked in a similar way as with screen views but the _social_ prefix is used when the default ``tracker.isPrefixing()`` option is enabled.

 ```java
  TrackHelper.track().socialInteraction("Like", "Facebook").target("Game").with(tracker);